foxcaulfield/guides/NestJS + Prisma backend.md

 }
 ```

-Alternatively (with auto-transformation disabled), you can explicitly cast values using the ParseIntPipe or ParseBoolPipe:
+Or (with auto-transformation disabled), you can explicitly cast values using the ParseIntPipe or ParseBoolPipe:

 ```ts